What Happens After A Stroke

 To combat the numbness, you need to educate the brain and sensory receptors to communicate again.
 It is like relearning how to feel and identify the feeling of different textures and sensations.

 Getting the right care is vital for recovery.
 The need for continued therapy can be a drain on loved ones.
-At Fairview Rehab & Nursing Home in Queens, NY, we aim to ease that burden.
-Our nursing staff and highly skilled therapists can provide all the care required after a stroke.
+Nursing care and highly skilled therapists at Fairview Rehab & Nursing Home in Queens, NY, can provide all the care required after a stroke.